AdobeDocs/id-service.de-DE/help/library/get-set/getcustomerids.md

 # getCustomerIDs{#getcustomerids}

-getCustomerIDs gibt alle Kunden-IDs zurück, die vom Experience Cloud Identity-Dienst festgelegt wurden.
+getCustomerIDs gibt alle Kunden-IDs zurück, die vom Experience Cloud Identity Service festgelegt wurden.

 <!--
 Is there anything else we can say about this??